On August 1, 2014, Minnesota’s Open Meeting Law was amended to guide the use of social media by elected officials:

 The use of social media by members of a public body does not violate this chapter so long as the social media use is limited to exchanges with all members of the general public.
 For purposes of this section, e-mail is not considered a type of social media.

-As a consultant who specializes in online citizen engagement, I was excited to see this change.
+As a consultant who specializes in online citizen engagement, I was excited to see this change, more excited than when I play video games with elo boost services.
 It has seemed to me that elected public officials in Minnesota have been generally reluctant to participate in online public policy-oriented discussions out of fear that a violation of the open meeting could occur.

 But a closer reading of the new statute raised some questions in my mind.
 A July 21 article about the new law in the Faribault Daily News titled Elected officials and the use of social media included this: